 Focus Program Purpose: At Marist, we believe that all students, no matter their learning needs, should have the opportunity to receive a quality education.
 The Focus Education Program at Marist High School is designed for students of average and above average intelligences who have been diagnosed with a specific learning difference and have an Individualized Education Program, IEP.
 The program supplies students with a premier, college preparatory education that is geared specifically towards their learning needs.

 The program has a student to teacher ratio of 5 to 1 which ensures that every student in the program receives personal and individual attention from the Focus teachers.
 These teachers interact regularly with the Counseling Department, the student’s teachers, and the student’s parents to inform them of the progress that the student is making in the program.

-The teacher ensures that students have the accommodations they need as laid out in their IEP’s to succeed in their other classes, such as:
+The teacher ensures that students have the accommodations delineated in their IEPs ensure success in their academic progress, such as:

 They also monitor each student’s IEP and interact with the local Child Study Team on the student’s behalf.

-In order to qualify for the FOCUS Program, a student must submit the applicant record and standardized test scores along with a copy of the most current Individualized Education Plan (IEP) prepared by a Child Study Team.
-These forms should be given to the Admissions Counselor, Barbara Verdonck, when a student submits their application for acceptance into Marist.
-For more information about the program itself, please contact Sr. Helen Moores S.C, Director of the Focus Program.
+Application Process: In order to qualify for the FOCUS Program, follow the application process and submit a copy of the most current Individualized Education Plan (IEP) prepared by a Child Study Team.
+These forms should be given to the Office of Admissions when a student submits their application for acceptance into Marist.

 Get a free copy of "6 tips for choosing a high school that prepares students for college and life" by filling out the form below.
 We will email it to you immediately.